 When you’re ready to get pregnant, you’re ready.
-Even if you’ve tried to ease your expectations by telling yourself that “it may take some time,” it can still be extremely frustrating and worrisome when months—or even years—tick by and the two pink lines still haven’t shown up on the pregnancy test, and you think, what are the possible causes of infertility?
+Even if you’ve tried to ease your expectations by telling yourself that it may take some time, it can still be extremely frustrating and worrisome when months—or even years—tick by and the two pink lines still haven’t shown up on the pregnancy test.
+Even the most patient may start wondering about the possible causes of infertility sooner rather than later.

 Below are seven reasons you may have trouble getting pregnant that can often be overlooked in conventional medicine.
-(Remember, these are not the *only* answers and coupled with physician recommendations and an understanding of your individual health, you may decide that pursuing medical intervention and due treatments are the best option.
-Know that Parsley Health clinicians and health coaches can support you before, during, and after your fertility journey .)
+Remember, these are not the only answers to trouble getting pregnant.
+Coupled with physician recommendations and an understanding of your individual health, you may decide that pursuing medical intervention and due treatments are the best option.
+Just know that whatever you decide, Parsley Health medical providers and health coaches can support you before, during, and after your fertility journey .

-If your provider at Parsley suspects a thyroid condition, they may do a blood test to measure TSH, Free T4, Total T4, Free T3, Reverse T3, anti-TPO antibodies, and anti-thyroglobulin for the most wide-ranging picture of potential thyroid issues.
-From there, your doctor may speak with you about potential underlying causes of thyroid dysfunction before recommending treatment.
-Holistic treatment may include medication or changes to your diet.
+If your medical provider at Parsley suspects a thyroid condition, they may do a blood test to measure TSH, Free T4, Total T4, Free T3, Reverse T3, anti-TPO antibodies, and anti-thyroglobulin for the most wide-ranging picture of potential thyroid issues.
+From there, your provider may speak with you about potential underlying causes of thyroid dysfunction before recommending treatment.
+Your personalized treatment may include medication or changes to your diet.

-Parsley Health doctors focus on both stress management and sleep with members.
+Parsley Health medical providers focus on both stress management and sleep with members.
 They may ask, for example: Do you go to sleep and wake up feeling rested?
 Do you wake up with night sweats ?
 Visit the bathroom often in the middle of the night?
 Then, they’ll work to get to the root issue of why your sleep patterns may be off and help determine new healthy habits that promote good sleep , like initiating a relaxation practice before bed.

 Maybe you know you’re ovulating regularly because of the test strips that affirm you’re releasing an egg like clockwork every month.
 And still, you’re not pregnant.
 Is this a cause of infertility?
 “For many people who aren’t getting pregnant or are unable to stay pregnant, we find that they’re not producing enough progesterone in the second half of their cycle,” says Dr. Wei.
 The cause can be due to the aforementioned stress or nutritional needs that are missing.
 “There are tests we can run to identify those patterns so we can work on supporting optimal progesterone secretion that is needed to prep the lining of the uterus for implantation and to support a pregnancy,” she says.